Bill allowing alcohol deliveries by third parties passes Oklahoma Senate panel

 The measure would require the vendor to be 21 or older and not convicted of any offenses involving alcohol.

-The driver must also confirm that the purchaser is at least 21 or older, according to the bill.
+The driver must also confirm that the purchaser is 21 or older, according to the bill.

 “No package containing alcoholic beverages may be delivered to or left unattended at a residence or business address except for the delivery of such package in person to the purchaser confirmed to be 21 years of age or older,” according to the measure.

+Those with retail beer, retail wine, mixed beverage, or caterer/mixed beverage licenses can provide only closed packages of beer and wine.

-Since then, third-party vendors, such as DoorDash, UberEats or other delivery services, have not been authorized to make alcohol deliveries.
+Third-party vendors, such as DoorDash, UberEats and other delivery services, have not been authorized to make alcohol deliveries.

 Only employees of Alcoholic Beverage Laws Enforcement (ABLE) Commission-approved licensees are currently authorized for deliveries due to licensing and safety issues.
 Employees of the beverage licensee are licensed; third-party delivery services are not.